 How do you unclog a catalytic converter?

 It is possible to clean a blocked converter.
 You will need a bottle of catalytic converter cleaner, available at auto parts stores or online.
 Pour the additive into your fuel tank.
-We recommend doing this when your gas tank is full so that there is an even mix of cleaner and fuel.
+We recommend doing this when your gas tank is full, so there is an even mix of cleaner and fuel.

 How long does a catalytic converter last?